-The 2020 projected fare revenue, on an accrual basis, as reported in the 2020 Adopted Budget is \$225.2 million.
+The 2021 projected fare revenue, on an accrual basis, as reported in the 2021 Adopted Budget is \$59.8 million.
+This does not include a scheduled fare increase delayed after March 2021, which is carried in the MTA's below-the-line adjustments.

-The 2020 projected fare revenue, on a cash basis, as reported in the 2020 Adopted Budget, is \$225.2 million.
+The 2021 projected fare revenue, on a cash basis, as reported in the 2021 Adopted Budget, is \$59.8 million.

-The foregoing projections were made prior to the COVID-19 pandemic, and therefore do not reflect the effects of the pandemic.
+These projections reflect the effects of the COVID-19 pandemic.
 For further information related to the impact of the COVID-19 pandemic on the operations of MTA and its Related Entities, see "PART 1.
 BUSINESS - UPDATE REGARDING IMPACTS FROM THE CORONAVIRUS PANDEMIC AND CERTAIN MTA, FEDERAL AND STATE RESPONSES".